trentlarson/lives-of-gifts/src/markdown/opportunities.md

 ## Have money?

-- I have a feeling you have no shortage of opportunities, but the ideas above might give some inspiration.

-- Challenge grants are available in every domain you want to grow, and that brings even more participation.

-- For more help on real impact via experiences, feel free to contact us.
+- Money is easy to give: be sure to consider both short- and long-term consequences, and both local and global contexts That way you gain a balance of deep & close relationships alongside the benefits of wider but more shallow impact.

+- We expect to grow meaningful collaboration, so contact us for real impact via experiences.
+Just realize we will always value the benefit to future generations above pure monetary payback.